Edward Long (historian)

-Edward Long (23 August 1734 – 13 March 1813) was an English-born British colonial administrator, slave owner and historian, and author of a highly controversial work, The History of Jamaica (1774).
-He was a polemic defender of slavery.
+Edward Long (23 August 1734 – 13 March 1813) was a British judge and historian best known for writing a book about the history of Jamaica in 1774 that was heavily rooted in proslavery thought.

-Life
+Early life

 Long was the fourth son of Samuel Long (1700–1757) of Longville, Jamaica, son of Charles Long MP, and his wife Mary Tate, born 23 August 1734 at St. Blazey, in Cornwall.
 His great-grandfather, Samuel Long, had arrived on the island in 1655 as a lieutenant in the English army of conquest, and the family established itself as part of the island's governing planter elite.
 His sister, Catherine Maria Long, married Sir Henry Moore, 1st Baronet (Governor of Jamaica), and Long, in Jamaica from 1757, became his private secretary.

-In 1752 Long became a law student at Gray's Inn, and from 1757 until 1769 he was resident in Jamaica.
+In 1752, Long became a law student at Gray's Inn, and from 1757 until 1769 he was resident in Jamaica.
 During this period he explored inside the Riverhead Cave, the Runaway Bay Caves and the Green Grotto.
 He was judge in the local vice admiralty court, and briefly Speaker of the Assembly, elected 13 September 1768.

-Long was an influential and wealthy member of British society, as well as an established Jamaican planter and slave owner.
-He moved permanently to England, in 1769, for health reasons.
+Long moved permanently to England, in 1769, for health reasons.
 Long died in 1813.
 He was a polygenist who claimed that the White race was a different species to the Black race.